Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 The construction industry is home to some of the most dangerous jobs; yet, roughly, 7 million Americans go to work at a construction site every day.
 Workers face numerous hazards and, sometimes, unsafe worksites that can lead to serious injuries.
 In fact, in 2019, construction site accidents accounted for 20% of worker fatalities or one in five worker deaths.

 The arrival of warmer weather means construction work zones will be popping up on our highways and roadways.
 Work zones help maintain, repair and upgrade them.
 However, they entail dangers and hazards for those driving through them such as changes in traffic patterns, narrowed rights-of-way, navigating around barrels, heavy equipment and trucks, flaggers and more.
-For workers doing the building, repairing and maintenance, there are just as many hazards and dangers to be aware of that can lead to personal injuries.
+Work zone safety is paramount for those doing the building, repairing and maintenance because there are just as many hazards and dangers to be aware of that can lead to personal injuries.

 Falls happen for a variety of reasons in the workplace.
 Slippery work surfaces, unstable work platforms, unprotected holes, falls from ladders.
 In fact, falling from a ladder is one of the most common types of work accidents, especially in the construction industry (where falls happen to be a leading cause of death).